 Write a little about yourself.
 Just a paragraph will do.

-I am almost five years past a twelve-year marriage and ready to
+I am seven years past a twelve-year marriage and ready to find

-find another long-term partner.
-I have two extraordinary children
+another long-term partner.
+I have two extraordinary children who

-who are 10 and 14 and who live with me about a third of the time.
+are 12 and 16 and who live with me about a third of the time.
 I

 have the world's most enjoyable -- but demanding -- jobs that allow